chrismdp/chrismdp.github.com/_posts/2010-11-16-getting-spork-working-now-on-rails-3-rspec-2-and-cucumber.markdown

 Of course, we should be doing all we can to get the speed of our tests as high as possible: slow tests are a type of code smell.
 However, infrastructure load time is unavoidable and cutting it out is full of all kinds of win.

 Use this setup with [autotest](https://github.com/grosser/autotest) and [autotest-growl](https://github.com/svoop/autotest-growl) for maximum win.
 Autotest has come a long way recently: there's a lightweight alternative to ZenTest now, and easy growl support.
 Cutting out even the 'Oh, I should run my tests now step' totally nails your debug cycle: not sure it gets much tighter than that.

+## UPDATE: Even more speed!

+[Jo Liss](http://opinionated-programmer.com/) got in touch: she's made some performance gains by skipping the "bundle exec" and requiring a few extra files in the prefork block.
+Read about what she has to say [here](http://opinionated-programmer.com/2011/02/profiling-spork-for-faster-start-up-time/).